 At the 50 kilometre mark is the Granya Road turnoff which climbs through the Mount Granya State Park to join the Murray Valley Highway at Bullioh.

-The Murray River Road continues through picturesque farming countryside and the rural communities of Burrowye and Guys Forest to the Jingellic turnoff.
+The Great River Road continues through picturesque farming countryside and the rural communities of Burrowye and Guys Forest to the Jingellic turnoff.

 The small town on the New South Wales side of the river has a general store, a camping ground and the historic Bridge Hotel, a popular stopover for those touring the Upper Murray.

-A couple of kilometres further along is the Upper Murray Resort.
+A couple of kilometres further along is the Upper Murray Cottages.

 Walwa is the main town on the road before you reach Corryong.